deepti-9/QueryBased_PDF_Summarizer/README.md

 - Upload one or more research papers in PDF format
 - Ask any natural language question about the content
 - Get a detailed, cited answer referencing the exact **page number** and **source file**
-- Figures, charts, and diagrams are described and indexed alongside text
 - Chat history is preserved across queries in the same session

 ---